 Although cash won’t have much value in a post-SHTF scenario, hand washing your clothes is a great way to save you money on electricity or gas utility bills.
 You only need water from a creek or well and some detergent which you can make yourself.
 Add your own muscle power to wash and the drying power of the sun and you get clean clothes at very little cost to you.

 Hand Washing Essentials

 After reading the advantages of hand washing, the process seems more worthwhile now.
 Most of what you need, you already have on hand or should be able to find easily.

 Water is crucial.
 If you’re lucky enough to still have running water, then this won’t be a problem.
 But if not, you’re going to have to find a creek, a stream or a well for water.

 With a creek or stream the moving water rinses well so just do your washing at the water’s edge.
 Otherwise, be prepared to carry buckets of water throughout the process.

 The choice here is to either stockpile detergent now, make your own, or hope that stores are still operating so you can buy your Dr. Bronner’s Sal Suds or Tide.
 In most post-SHTF scenarios, you will need to make your own detergents and soaps.
-For instructions on homemade soap, read our article here.

 For large families with mountains of laundry to wash, you definitely need something big enough to contain all your dirty clothes or at least half at a time.